 Inaccurate HER2 test results may cause women diagnosed with breast cancer to not get less than the best care possible.
 If all or part of a breast cancer is HER2-positive but test results classify it as HER2-negative, doctors aren't likely to recommend medicines that work against HER2-positive breast cancers -- even though the woman could potentially benefit from those medicines.
 If a breast cancer is HER2-negative but test results classify it as HER2-positive, doctors may recommend anti-HER2 treatments -- even though the woman is unlikely to get any benefits and is exposed to the medicines' risks.

-There are three medicines that work against HER2-positive breast cancer:
+There are five medicines that work against HER2-positive breast cancer:

 - Herceptin (chemical name: trastuzumab)

 - Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine)

 - Perjeta (chemical name: pertuzumab)